Fort Delaware State Park, DE

 Same Day Tour Availability:

-If a reservation is for the same day, less than 24 hours, customers can purchase tickets on a first come first served basis at the ticket office located at 45 Clinton Street, Delaware City, DE or on the boat at Fort Mott State Park.
+If a reservation is for the same day, less than 24 hours, customers can purchase tickets on a first come first served basis at the ticket office located at 45 Clinton Street, Delaware City, DE.
 Please call (302) 834-7941 for availability.

 Fort Delaware, the Union fortress dating back to 1859, once housed Confederate prisoners of war.
 It was originally built to protect the ports of Wilmington and Philadelphia.